23W-GBAC/Enechukwu_Blogs/Automation_0.2.md

 # Jan 1: Week_2: Explanation of the script:

-This blog will include the explanation of my automation script.
+This blog includes the explanation of my automation script.
 Its important you read it as it will give you a full understanding of the script and would help you modify it to suit your needs.

 I will explain the script in groups or lines to ease understanding.
-So, let's go through the code line by line:
+So, let's go through the script group by group:

 # Group 1
 ```